antler/caribou-docs/resources/outline.md

 Caribou is not a single library, but an ecosystem of interacting components, each of which has the ability to stand on its own.
 This idea lends a quality of composability to the Caribou world.
-If some capability does not exist, create it on its own and then link it into a working Caribou instance.
+If some capability does not exist, it can be created on its own and then easily linked into a working Caribou instance.

 That said, there are some core components that lay the foundation for everything that follows.